Higher National Certificate/Diploma Computing for England (Computing)

 The Pearson BTEC Level 5 HND in Computing is a qualification with a minimum of 240 credits from mainly 15 credit units.

-Year 1 – Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Managing a Successful Computing Project (Pearson-set), Specialist Units: Software Development Lifecycles, Maths for Computing
+Year 1 – Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Planning a Computing Project (Pearson-set), Specialist Units: Software Development Lifecycles, Maths for Computing

 Year 2 – Mandatory Core Units: Computing Research Project (Pearson-set) (30 credits); Business Process Support, Specialist Units: Game Design Theory, Games Development, Emerging Technologies, Operating Systems, Digital Sustainability

 How will I be assessed?

 The course is predominantly assessed through the completion of assignment projects.
 Much of the study will require work outside of formal classes, so self-motivation and good time management skills are essential.
 As a guideline you are advised that a 15-credit unit approximates to a learning time of 150 hours.

 A key progression path for BTEC HNC and HND learners is to the second or third year of a degree or honours degree programme, depending on the match of the BTEC Higher National units to the degree programme in question.
 Depending on the entry requirements of individual universities successful completion of the course will enable you to apply to top up to a range of degree level courses in related subject areas.
-For example Southampton Solent offer BSc (Hons) Applied Computing as a top up with an entry requirement of a HND with Merit profile.
-Please see https://www.solent.ac.uk/courses/undergraduate/applied-computing-top-up-bsc.
+UCAS course search https://digital.ucas.com/search (https://digital.ucas.com/search) will enable you to explore options for Top Up courses available throughout the UK.

 The course fees for all students for this course will be £5750 per annum for 2023/24.
 Details of the student finance available for all higher education students can be found on the student finance website www.gov.uk/student-finance.